dhui808/service-virtualization-servlet/README.md

 ## Full Service Virtualization
-This application provides the service virtualization to test the mobile web banking PoC projects:
+This application provides the service virtualization to test the mobile web banking UI projects:
 [mobileweb-angular-mvc-poc](https://github.com/dhui808/mobileweb-angular-mvc-poc)
 and [mobileweb-angular-redux-poc](https://github.com/dhui808/mobileweb-angular-redux-poc).

 The design of of this tool is completely different from any of the Service Virtualization tools currently available in the market.
 It allows the user to test multiple scenarios for the same transaction without the need for the user to configure the services or use any specific input data.
-The user simply selects the scenario he or she wants to test first,

-This application provides the service virtualization to test the mobile web banking PoC projects: mobileweb-angular-mvc-poc and mobileweb-angular-redux-poc.

-The design of of this tool is completely different from any of the Service Virtualization tools currently available in the market.
-It allows the user to test multiple scenarios for the same transaction without the need for the user to configure the services or use any specific input data.
 The user simply selects the scenario he or she wants to test first, then proceed to test it.
+This approach simple and intuitive.
 It greatly increases the developer productivity and is invaluable for quality assurance.

 ## Dependency